-This type of homework should definitely not be viewed as busy work unless one partner is there and not particularly interested in improving his or her sex life.
+This type of marriage homework should definitely not be viewed as busy work unless one partner is there and not particularly interested in improving his or her sex life.
 That participant is wasting everybody’s time.
-Now if we move on to what the teacher defined as homework, in the context of sex therapy, there is a great deal of sense.
+Now if we move on to what the teacher defined as sex therapy homework exercises, there is a great deal of sense.

-The more you try what you have been taught in sex therapy, the more skillful you will become.
+The more you try what you have been taught in sex therapy homework exercises, the more skillful you will become.

 Good sex just does not happen with one go.
 There is that old cliche: practice makes perfect.
-Of course, you do not want to practice to the point of exhaustion…but then again, maybe you won’t be able to stop until you are worn out!
+Of course, you do not want to practice sex therapy homework exercises to the point of exhaustion…but then again, maybe you won’t be able to stop until you are worn out!

 Make sure your sex therapist is legitimate

-If you are thinking about seeing a sex therapist, first do your research and make sure this person has the right academic background and credentials.
+Before thinking of practicing sex therapy homework exercises from a sex therapist, first, do your research and make sure this person has the right academic background and credentials.
 Do not assume that because they have a bunch of initials after the name on their business card, that these are meaningful or real.
 Do your Google research and critically question everything you read.
 Charlatans are a dime a dozen when it comes to sex therapists.

 Ask where they got their training, and whether they belong to any professional organizations or associations.